 As mentioned earlier, always try to plan your hikes in the early morning hours.
 As all mountaineers can confirm, walking with the midday sun on your neck is never a good idea.
 Another thing to consider is that, by leaving early in the morning, it will be much easier to find parking and a place to eat at a mountain lodge.
 You'll also greatly reduce the risk of getting caught up in heat storms, brief thunderstorms that occur in the early afternoon hours of the hottest days.

 ...
-Hiking should be a relaxing activity, not a masochistic experience....
+Hiking should be a relaxing activity, not a masochistic experience...

-- Even if you're putting in a lot of effort, don't forget to stop sometimes, look at the view and enjoy the nature.
+- Even if you're putting in a lot of effort, don't forget to stop sometimes, look at the view and enjoy nature.
 During the hike try to keep a steady pace, dictated by the slowest of the group, especially on the uphills.
-You should always try to relax, rather than expect to set a time records, or to force other family members or friends to keep up with your pace.
+You should always try to relax, rather than expect to set a time record, or to force other family members or friends to keep up with your pace.
 The hike should be an enjoyable activity, not a masochistic "family ruiner" experience.

-- If you have children or teens with you, consider that it is much more harder for them to hike in the mountains.
+- If you have children or teens with you, consider that it is much harder for them to hike in the mountains.
 When walking on steep trails, consider that the obstacles are proportionate to their height, and therefore much more difficult to overcome.
 Be patient and choose a route suitable for your children.
 It's even better if it's a path already "tested", to avoid surprises.

 - If you see something crawling in the woods, most likely it will be an "orbettino", a legless lizard that is completely harmless to humans.
 In any case avoid approaching it, because in Cortina there are also two varieties of vipers that are rather poisonous, recognizable by their triangular head and by the hissing sound they emit when they feel in danger.
 No need to tell you to move away, your instincts will be enough.
 Personally, I've only seen one viper blow towards me and I assure you that I wouldn't have gone near it for anything in the world.
-This kind of encounters are very rare anyway, because snakes are scared from our noises and the vibrations coming from our steps.
+These kinds of encounters are very rare anyway, because snakes are scared of our noises and the vibrations coming from our steps.

-- When walking, try to stay on the edge of the path, both to allow faster hikers to overtake you and to avoiding accidents with cyclists, who often forget that they are not the only users of the mountain paths.
+- When walking, try to stay on the edge of the path, both to allow faster hikers to overtake you and to avoid accidents with cyclists, who often forget that they are not the only users of the mountain paths.

 - If you go to the mountains, don't forget to tell someone your destination and the route you plan to take.
-The phone doesn't always receive signal, so it's always a good idea to tell someone where you are, in case of a problem.
+The phone doesn't always receive a signal, so it's always a good idea to tell someone where you are, in case of a problem.

 - If you have bought new equipment (especially shoes) use it a bit on short tracks before using them for long rides, as foot ache is always lurking.
 If you feel discomfort, use a band-aid (you should have some in the backpack) and protect the irritated part.